Oluwa-Laughter/Javascript-Quiz-App/README.md

 - The user score will be displayed at the end of the quiz based on the number of correct answers.

-- The Web app also has a timer that counts down from 20 seconds for each question.
+- The Web app also has a timer that counts down from 10 seconds for each question.

 - If time is up users won't be able to choose an answer.

-##Screenshots

 ### Screenshot